KenPainter/GenLogic/docs/consolidated-triggers.md

 3. **One trigger per operation is clearer** - Multiple triggers create implicit ordering dependencies
 4. **Explicit step ordering is maintainable** - The four-step structure was easy to debug and extend

-GenLogic's implementation modernizes this battle-tested design with TypeScript, better data structures, and comprehensive validation.
+GenLogic's implementation modernizes this design with TypeScript, better data structures, and comprehensive validation.